Mustang District: Geography

 Mustang, the second least populated district of Nepal, is flanked by the Nepalese districts of Manang, the least populated, to the east and Dolpa, the third least populated, to the west.
 The Tibetan frontier stretches north from Mustang's borders.
 Mustang is divided into two sub-regions, Lower and Upper.
 This is a high-altitude trans-Himalayan region spread over 3,640 square kilometres in area barely north of the main Himalayan mountain range.
 Geographically this cold high-altitude steppe is a part of the Tibetan highlands.
 This boot-shaped piece of land thrusts north into western Tibet is caught in the rain shadow of Dhaulagiri to the south and west and the Annapurna Massif to the north and east.

 Average elevation of Mustang is 13,200 ft (4,023m), coming to a peak at 8,167m — the summit of Dhaulagiri.
 It is a vast and arid valley, distinguished by eroded canyons, vividly coloured stratified rock formations and barren high-altitude deserts.
 The area receives an average annual rainfall of less than 260 mm at Jomsom in the Lower Mustang.
 Spring and autumn are generally dry, but some precipitation is brought by summer monsoons, which averaged 133 mm at Jomsom between 1973 and 2000.
 The mean minimum monthly air temperature falls to -2.7 °C in winter while the maximum monthly air temperature reaches 23.1 °C in summer.
 Both diurnal and annual variations in temperature are large.
-Only about 40.3 square kilometers, about 1 percent of the total land area, is cultivated and 1,477 square kilometers, about 40%, is pasture land.
+Only about 40.3 square kilometres, about 1 per cent of the total land area, is cultivated and 1,477 square kilometres, about 40%, is pasture land.
 Kora La at 4660 m in elevation is considered the lowest drivable path between Tibetan Plateau and Indian subcontinent.